 How to Make Nectarine Lime Freezer Jam

 Peel the washed nectarines and cut them into chunks.
 Place them in a bowl then mash them a little bit with a potato masher.

 Note: Reducing sugar, water, pectin, lime juice, or nectarines will result in set failures.
 USE EXACT AMOUNTS.

 Add exactly 2½ cups of sugar, 1 cup of water, and one packet of pectin to a saucepan.
-Bring mixture to a boil on medium high heat, stirring constantly.
+Bring mixture to a boil on medium-high heat, stirring constantly.
 Boil and stir for 1 minute.
 Remove from heat.
 Quickly add the mashed nectarines along with the lime juice into the hot sugar mixture.
 Stir until thoroughly mixed.
 Bring to a boil and stir for 1 minute.
-Pour into clean containers, leaving ½ inch space at the top for expansion during freezing; Cover.
+Pour into clean containers, leaving ½ inch space at the top for expansion during freezing; cover.
 Let stand at room temperature for 24 hours until set.
-Refrigerate up to 3 weeks.
+Refrigerate for up to 3 weeks.
 Otherwise, store in the freezer for up to 1 year.